sciZer0/7/v/README.md

 ## New Approach to Consensus

-This new approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing hash-works (unlike POW).
+This new approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

 At the same time, the approach includes Solana's Proof-Of-History — but Proof-Of-History without stakes.